"PORTFOLIO PRINTS" BY KLIMT AND SCHIELE: A COLLECTOR'S ADVISORY

 Meinl am Graben.
 Graben 19; A-1010; (+43-1) 53 23 334

-[Meinl is one of the great foods shops in the Western world, on a par with Fauchon in Paris, Fortnum & Mason in London, Peck in Milan and Dean & Deluca in New York.
+[Meinl's restaurant is very expensive, but the deli is one of the great foods shops in the Europe, on a par with Fauchon in Paris, Fortnum & Mason in London, or Peck in Milan.
 If you are staying more than a few days, it’s worth stocking your mini-bar with bread, cheese and cold cuts.
 A Meinl picnic or snack is a great alterative to a restaurant meal.]

 [The smallest and least expensive of the restaurants at the Hotel Sacher, the Stuberl (nook) offers traditional Viennese cuisine—including Würstel and Wiener Schnitzel—prepared with a relatively light touch.
 You can conclude your meal with a slice of genuine Sachertorte and whipped cream.]